F-Droid: History

 F-Droid was founded by Ciaran Gultnieks in 2010.
 The client was forked from Aptoide's source code.
 The project was initially run by the English nonprofit F-Droid Limited.
 As of 2021, F-Droid Limited was no longer used for donations, and was being shut down, according to spokesman Hans-Cristoph Steiner.

 In a 2014 interview for Free Software Foundation, Gultnieks said he was inspired to launch F-Droid because of "lock-down, lock-in and general nefarious behavior from software" on phones.

-From 2010 to 2015 F-Droid used AGPL licensed Gitorious repository system for development.
-In 2015 it transitioned to proprietary licensed GitLab when Gitorious was acquired by GitLab.
+From 2010 to 2015, F-Droid used the AGPL-licensed Gitorious repository system for development.
+In 2015, it transitioned to proprietary licensed GitLab when Gitorious was acquired by GitLab.
 According to Daniel Marti, Former F-Droid Developer, in 2013, removal of AdAway from the Google Play Store caused a spike in searches and downloads of F-Droid, and he estimated there were 30 to 40 thousand users.

 Replicant, a fully free software Android operating system, previously used F-Droid as its default and recommended app store.
-In 2016, the Replicant project determined F-Droid did not comply with GNU Free System Distribution Guidelines, and asked for assistance correcting it, but progress stalled.
+In 2016, the Replicant project determined F-Droid did not comply with GNU Free System Distribution Guidelines, on the grounds that some of the software it offers promotes or depends on non-free software.
+Replicant asked for assistance correcting it, but progress stalled.
 In June 2022, Replicant announced they had removed F-Droid.

 Guardian Project, a suite of free and secure Android applications, started running their own F-Droid repository in early 2012.
 In 2012, Free Software Foundation Europe featured F-Droid in their Free Your Android! campaign to raise awareness of the privacy and security risks of proprietary software.